National MP Andrew Falloon quits after sending sexual image to schoolgirl

 National MP Andrew Falloon is believed to have quit politics after an incident involving him sending a schoolgirl "inappropriate material".

-The Herald understands the image was not of himself but was sexually explicit in nature.
+The Herald understands the image was not of himself but was pornographic in nature.

 The schoolgirl's parents alerted the Prime Minister's office to the incident - and Jacinda Ardern's chief of staff, with permission, notified National leader Judith Collins on Friday.